cargo-public-api/cargo-public-api/doc/development.md

 **A.** Prefer creating PRs when making a change to ensure CI passes before merge.
 Prefer waiting on code review for non-trivial changes.

-**B.** If a change is low-risk and uncontroversial, it is fine to push directly to main without going through a PR and a CI pipeline.
+**B.** If a change is low-risk, uncontroversial, and should not end up in the automatically generated changelog for releases, it is fine to push directly to main without going through a PR, CR, and CI pipeline.
 But please run `scripts/run-ci-locally.sh` locally before pushing.
 And if CI unexpectedly fails after push, please fix it as soon as possible.

 **C.** Never manually `cargo publish`.
 See 'How to release' below.